Eigenvalues of minimal Cantor systems: Measurable eigenvalues of finite rank minimal Cantor systems

+Systems of exact finite rank were introduced in \cite{bkms}, they are uniquely ergodic and are defined asserting that $I_\mu = \{ 1, \ldots , d\}$ for the unique ergodic measure $\mu$.

-The general necessary and sufficient condition for a complex number to be the eigenvalue of a linearly recurrent minimal Cantor system (we recall they are uniquely ergodic) proposed in \cite{necesariasuficiente} is described in the form of a convergence of a series.
-In the case of finite rank minimal Cantor systems a similar condition was proved to be necessary in \cite{rangofinito} making use of the existence of auxiliary functions $\rho_n:V_n \to \RR$ as those constructed in the proof just above.
-In this more general framework, this condition depends on the ergodic measures of the system, each ergodic measure defining its own group of eigenvalues.
-One virtue of this condition is that it does not need to handle uniform convergences in relation to several levels in the Bratteli-Vershik representation.
+With respect to eigenvalues, the general necessary and sufficient condition for linearly recurrent minimal Cantor systems proposed in \cite{necesariasuficiente} is described in the form of a convergence of a series.
+These systems are uniquely ergodic and even further, from \cite[Lemma~4]{lr} it follows that they are of exact finite rank.

+In the case of finite rank minimal Cantor systems a similar condition was shown to be necessary in Proposition 18 of \cite{rangofinito}, making use of the existence of auxiliary functions $\rho_n:V_n \to \RR$ as those in Theorem \ref{theo:cns_old_rho}.
+One virtue of this condition is that it does not need to handle a uniform convergences in two indices as in Theorem \ref{theo:cns_sinrho}.
 Nevertheless, the auxiliary functions could be difficult to compute as was observed in the proof of previous section.

-Here we prove that the necessary condition to be an eigenvalue given in \cite{rangofinito} (Proposition 18) is actually sufficient in the exact finite rank case (we think the exact finite rank hypothesis is not necessary).
-We recall systems with exact finite rank were defined in \cite{bkms}, they are uniquely ergodic and are defined asserting that $I_\mu = \{ 1, \ldots , d\}$ for the unique ergodic measure $\mu$.
+Here, for a convenient representation of the system, we prove that the necessary condition to be an eigenvalue given in \cite{rangofinito} is actually sufficient in the exact finite rank case.

+We will say that a clean Bratteli-Vershik representation is \emph{stable} if condition \eqref{eq:cota_inf_cuocientes} holds, {\emph {i.e.}}, for all $1 \leq m < n$ and $u,v\in I_{\mu}$, $h_m(u)\matrizp{m}{n}{u}{v}/h_n(v) > \delta_0/2$, where $\delta_0$ is the constant coming from the definition of clean property.
+We observe that it is always possible to get a stable representation of a minimal Cantor system thanks to Lemma \ref{lemma:comportamiento_cuocientes}.
+This condition, as was illustrated in the proof of previous theorem, recovers in a better way the behaviour of invariant measures for the matrices $M_n$ of the Bratteli-Vershik representation.